Apps72/Dev.Data/ReadMe.md

 ### Version 1.3

 * Add a extension method **SqlParameterCollection.AddValues** to simplify the creation of parameters.
-See [Parameters.AddValues](#ExecuteTableWithParameters) for a code sample.

 ### Version 1.4